Speeding up Azure Development by not Handcrafting Terraform

 Comparing Terraform and Nitric Approaches

 The difference in these two approaches mainly comes from the separation of the infrastructure and application code.
-By using an Infrastructure as Code approach, such as Terraform, you have to write your infrastructure code and separately write your application code.
+When using an Infrastructure as Code approach, such as Terraform, you write your infrastructure code and separately write your application code.
 Using Infrastructure from Code like Nitric means your infrastructure is inferred from your application code.
-Nitric removes the need for rewriting infrastructure boilerplate every time you want to write an application and is completely cloud portable.
+Nitric removes the need for rewriting infrastructure boilerplate every time you want to write an application, and it's completely cloud portable.
 Beyond that, it removes possibilities of misconfiguration by automatically binding your infrastructure together and creating the least-privilege policies required for your application to run.
-If you wanted to be able to completely customise your infrastructure, using IaC can be practical.
-However, it is rare that an application requires any level of customisation beyond the default.
+If you need to customise your infrastructure, Nitric still has the option to extend the default providers.

+Read more about how Terraform and Nitric approaches differ and complement each other.
 If you want to learn more about Nitric or more of the benefits of Infrastructure from Code, come have a chat on our Discord.